 Nelson Dam project

+Work on the Nelson Dam removal and replacement project began in August 2021.
 The project will improve fish passage and sediment continuity to improve habitat, increase flow conveyance to decrease flooding risks for nearby landowners, and improve water supply reliability.

 The City of Yakima and Yakima County have been collaborating on the design and implementation of this project.
 The dam removal and replacement is one of several major public works projects initiated by the Yakima Basin Integrated Plan.